KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 One important trick to know is the ability to find out what variables are needed for the bind to correctly take place.
 One trick is to write out the "AddDynamic" code (which in our BeginOverlap case is ```Box->OnComponentBeginOverlap.AddDynamic```) and head to the definition of OnComponentBeginOverlap (by clicking ```OnComponentBeginOverlap``` and pressing F12 in Visual Studio / Rider).
 This should take you to the Delegate that is being sent through.

 Go to the declaration of the Delegate (Remember, F12 is the hotkey for VS/Rider) and you'll see the function we need.
 Simply copy the variables and paste them into the function declaration of our intended UFUNCTION.
-Be sure to remove the extra commas that are added as part of the Delegate declaration and your function now matches the Delegate and will compatible with the delegate broadcast.
+Be sure to remove the extra commas that are added as part of the Delegate declaration and your function now matches the Delegate and will be compatible with the delegate broadcast.

-The location of our AddDynamic are important to note; Adding them to the constructor means that what we are trying to bind to is not ensured to be ready yet and can often lead to crashes.
+The location of our AddDynamic is important to note; Adding them to the constructor means that what we are trying to bind to is not ensured to be ready yet and can often lead to crashes.
 We also do not need these binds whilst in the editor - it is strictly a runtime requirement.
 Because of this, you should place binds such as Overlaps, Hits and similar such delegate bindings on BeginPlay - which fires once the game has started and this object has been created.

 In our functions for ```OverlapBegin``` and ```OverlapEnd```, we are doing the same thing we did back in the Blueprint sample; we check to see if the Actor that triggered this Overlap is the player.
 If they are, then set if they can or can't shoot.

 #### Hit

-As we've said a few times before this, Hits and Overlaps are share some commonalities, especially when it comes to how they broadcast to other classes.
+As we've said a few times before this, Hits and Overlaps share some commonalities, especially when it comes to how they broadcast to other classes.
 C++ Hits are no exception.
 We can see this with the declaration of our Hit function within ```KFShootTarget.h``` which is strikingly similar to how we handled Overlaps in the previous class.

 <script src="https://gist.github.com/KITATUS/1a78a3128182515f15a0dafa084ad47e.js"></script>